 Matt joined Watsi on December 25th, 2013.
 Five years ago, Matt joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matt's most recent donation traveled 8,700 miles to support Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.
+Matt's most recent donation traveled 8,600 miles to support Boe, a 59-year-old woman from Thailand, to fund fracture repair surgery so she can walk easily again.

 Matt has funded healthcare for 100 patients in 12 countries.